cucumber/cucumber-jvm/README.md

 ## Documentation

 There isn't any documentation yet apart from API docs.
-Documentation will be published when the first release candidate for 1.0.0 is ready.
+Documentation will be published before the final 1.0.0 release is ready.
 If you are adventurous, check out the examples, read the code and ask specific questions on the Cucumber mailing list.

 ### API Docs